leifhelm/qr/README.md

 # Executable QR codes

 A collection of QR codes which are executable.
+The whole project was inspired by this [YouTube video](https://www.youtube.com/watch?v=ExwqNreocpg).

 ## x86